darndestdabbler/lilypondscripts/README.md

   * [Muto Method](https://muto-method.com/)

 ## Instructions
-* Reference (via "\include") one of the configuration script files in your lilypond script
+* Reference (via "\include") one of the configuration script files in your lilypond music script file
   * Kite-4-369-Notation.ly (my favorite so far)
   * Dozenal-4-369-Notation.ly (numbered noteheads with dek and el for the last two numbers)
   * Dozenal-3-48-Notation.ly (numbered noteheads with dek and el for the last two numbers -- more compact)